kc596/jsgames/README.md

 **bugfixes: true** : original size: 26685 / gzipped size: 10454

-It is worth pointing out that this reduciton happend when targettig modern browsers.
+It is worth pointing out that this reduciton happened when targettig modern browsers.

 ```js
 targets: {